jzmzhong/TTS_Front_End/200_Grpaheme_to_Phoneme/202_G2P_Model/README.md

 | Finetune_10k_EncoderLR0.1  | 6+4    | 512       | 5e-6          | 5e-5    | x%     | x%    | |
 <!-- | Scratch_2k                 | 6+4    | 512       |               |         | x%     | x%    | |
 | Scratch_5k                 | 6+4    | 512       |               |         | x%     | x%    | | -->

+### 2.5 Conclusions

+### 2.6 Future Work

+* (1) Incorporating GBERT using BERT-fusing method for offline best performance.
+* (2) Use distilled GBERT / selected layers of GBERT to initialize some encoder layers in forward transformer which can be used for industrial deployment.
+(Combining Experiment 2 & 3)
+* (3) Investigate the performance of GBERT finetuning on real OOVs.
+(Combining Experiment 2 & 4)

 ## 3. Move the Char Repeat Operation in Forward Transformer